OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 PITFALL #abusestorygalore: Abuse stories should not be the only method to find security requirements (see “Requirements in stories”).
 Requirements can also be added by applying triggers, expertise and by using triggers, allowing more direct and efficient selection instead of first having to think about what could go wrong.

-## Topic: Security testing & Requirements driven testing
+## Topics: Security testing & Requirements driven testing

 ### Agile testing
 In Agile, testing happens more frequently and typically covers the same parts of a system over and over again, which is why it is important to automate testing as much as possible and to limit manual testing based on the changes made.